Vingegaard hails Pogacar after latest Tour de France skirmish

 On the July 14 French national holiday, the fireworks started when Kwiatkowski broke away on the only mountain on the short stage for his second ever Tour win.

-Behind him, Pogacar tore away after a move from his UAE teammate Adam Yates acted as a foil, breaking first in an attempt to fluster the Jumbo man.
+Behind him, Pogacar tore away after a move from his UAE teammate Adam Yates acted as a foil, breaking first in an attempt to fluster Vingegaard.

 But Pogacar, the winner in 2020 and 2021, has clawed nearly all of that back with three of his trademark late attacks.